 It appears that this trend is only increasing.
-In February of this year, the New York Times reported that according to a recent Gallup survey, more American employees are working remotely, and they are doing so for longer periods.
-Gallup reported that in 2016 43% of employed Americans said they spent at least some time working remotely.
+CareerWiki reports that more American employees are working remotely, and they are doing so for longer periods.

 How can companies develop their “untethered” talent who may only rarely be working in a central location?
 Coaching, a time-honored practice, can still work and technology is making easier to be an effective remote or distance coach.